Creative thinking is the lifeblood of innovation.

 If you want to build a successful creative system, you need a separate time and place for each of these to happen well away from one another.
 That means creating a space that truly welcomes any and every idea, no matter how random, unworkable or even inappropriate – an absolutely zero judgement zone for ideas.

 What is blue-sky thinking?

-During a blue-sky thinking session, I like to ask myself questions that break down the boundaries of conventional thought and open up new ways of thinking:
+During a blue-sky thinking session, we like to ask myself questions that break down the boundaries of conventional thought and open up new ways of thinking:

 - “If I was the richest person in the universe, how would I market this product?”

-“What would this product look like if it were a mythical creature?”
+- “What would this product look like if it were a mythical creature?”

-“How would this process work if it was written about in Star Trek?”
+- “How would this process work if it was written about in Star Trek?”